ZTurtle/WebDev/README.md

 - all are used in recipeView.php

 ## Ama (11/05/2024)
-- Home page is fully implementented.
+- Home page is almost fully implementented.
 Needs to be styled.
+- I still need to make buttons to view the links
 - Will now be working on the schedule page.

   How the home page looks currently: